AmmarHatiya/Undergraduate-Thesis/README.md

-# A Study on Knowledge-based Visual Question Generation
+# K-VQG: A Study on Knowledge-based Visual Question Generation

 Welcome to the GitHub repository for my undergraduate honours thesis titled "K-VQG: A Study on Knowledge-based Visual Question Generation".